Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

-During this edWebinar, attendees will review philosophy and theory related to developmentally appropriate practice for young learners in the primary grades, explore the pillars of the physical environment for academic learning that make up the APPEAL rating scale, and review the APPEAL rating scale to explore the indicators associated with each pillar.
-Attendees will also explore the indicators of the APPEAL rating scale to assess the environment for the following:
+During this edWebinar, viewers will review philosophy and theory related to developmentally appropriate practice for young learners in the primary grades, explore the pillars of the physical environment for academic learning that make up the APPEAL rating scale, and review the APPEAL rating scale to explore the indicators associated with each pillar.
+Viewers will also explore the indicators of the APPEAL rating scale to assess the environment for the following:

 - Meaningful Learning, which occurs in a brain-compatible classroom environment that is safe, healthy, and welcoming for the learner